ucsb-cs16/w19/_lab/lab01.md

 Switch roles with your partner.

-Write a C++ program that approximates the value of the constant π.
+Write a C++ program in a file named pi.cpp that approximates the value of the constant π.
 Once again you should not resort to using predefind constants and functions for π, that are provided by C++ standard libraries.
 Instead you should compute the value of π based on the Leibniz formula for π.
 The formula is given below:

 ```
  1 – 1/3 + 1/5 – 1/7 + 1/9 ...  = pi/4